 %3Aformat(webp)%2F30cc8478-72d2-4808-9bab-6b9b5106e935-ultimasnchwrm-1-.jpeg&w=1920&q=75)

-No forest protects itself.
-Behind every hectare we save stands a network of committed people—leaders, coordinators and scientists who watch, measure, report, and act.
+Behind every hectare we save stands a network of committed people.
+Leaders, coordinators, sponsors, and scientists who watch, measure, report, and act.

-They are joined by a dedicated team of biologists, ecologists, and community experts who turn protection from idea into impact.
+They are empowered by Andre, a Foundation member and founder of Ventura TRAVEL, whose leadership ensures that we inspire travel and travel professionals to become champions of conservation.
+Besides, a team of biologists, ecologists, and community experts joins them who turn protection from idea into impact.
 From scientific data to animal tracks, their work ensures that every square meter sponsored is monitored, restored, and defended.

 Juan lives closest to the land.
 He knows every trail, every shortcut, every sound that doesn’t belong.
 As local coordinator, Juan organizes patrols, trains community members, maps threats, and ensures rapid response to incursions.
 He is the human interface between sponsored hectares and what happens on the ground.
 He also connects guests and experts with the project, shares updates, and works directly with the Sinchi Warmis to integrate ecological knowledge and community needs.